 Support Outside of the Classroom

 The signature kick-off event for SAGE Scholars is the RAISE (Recreation and Academics in a Summer Experience) program.
-This opportunity is connected to the July 9-10 BroncoVenture new student orientation, and includes two parts in addition to the orientation – Bridge to Boise State (required for all SAGE Scholars) and an Outdoor Experience (optional for SAGE Scholars).
-Program costs, including food and housing, are provided through the Institute for STEM and Diversity Initiatives (ISDI) for the Bridge to Boise State portion of the RAISE program at no cost to SAGE Scholars.
+This opportunity is connected to the July 12-13 BroncoVenture new student orientation, and includes a two-part experience in addition to the orientation – the On-Campus Experience (July 13-15, required for all SAGE Scholars) and the Outdoor Experience (July 16-18, optional for SAGE Scholars).
+Program costs, including food and housing, are provided through the Institute for STEM and Diversity Initiatives (ISDI) for the on-campus portion of the RAISE program at no cost to SAGE Scholars.
 Limited scholarship funding is available through ISDI for the Outdoor Experience, but is not guaranteed.

-- All SAGE Scholars are expected to attend the Bridge to Boise State portion of the RAISE program, which includes registering for the July 9-10 orientation.
-Exceptions may be made based on discussions with the Program Director.
+*All SAGE Scholars are expected to attend the on-campus portion of the RAISE program, which includes registering for the July 12-13 Orientation.
+If this will cause hardship, please let the Program Director know.

 Criteria for Admission to the SAGE Scholars Program